Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Januari 2025 20.29.58 UTC
+- WIB: Senin, 6 Januari 2025 21.25.22 UTC
-- WITA: Senin, 6 Januari 2025 21.29.58 UTC
+- WITA: Senin, 6 Januari 2025 22.25.22 UTC
-- WIT: Senin, 6 Januari 2025 22.29.58 UTC
+- WIT: Senin, 6 Januari 2025 23.25.22 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: nature
+Kategori: friendship